GeneDer/coding-challenge/README.md

 * *Should I count self connections if a hashtag appears multiple times in a tweet?*
 No, for simplicity you should not count connection from a node to itself.

-* *Do I need separate programs for different features?*
-You may use a single combined program or several programs, as long as they are all executed by the `run.sh` script.

 * *Can I use an IDE like Eclipse to write my program?*
 Yes, you can use what ever tools you want -  as long as your `run.sh` script correctly runs the relevant target files and creates the `output.txt` file in the `tweet_output` directory.